icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    Step 2

 When mounting the Core to xTAG-2 Adapter please fixate the IFM connector side with your thumb to prevent from unplugging.
 Also be careful with the golden pins of the Core to xTAG-2 Adapter not to bend them or to break.
-The golden pins should have a reliable contact at the end with the corresponding pads of the *SOMANET Core C22* module.
+The golden pins should have a reliable contact at the end with the corresponding pads of the *SOMANET Core-C22* module.
 When successfully mounted, please fixate the stack with the metal nuts.
 The stack is ready to use.

 .. figure:: images/assembly_p3.jpg
    :width: 300px